 Llandil was impressed, and admired it.
 Though he asked was it insured?

-Drinns gave him a dirty look, eyes wide and mouth agape, and then smiled.
+Drinns gave him a dirty look, eyes wide and gaped mouth, and then smiled.
 They may need insurance where they were headed, she quipped, but why couldn’t they get there in style?

 She gave him a big, broad smile.
 The world of yesterday seemed light-years away, in happy moments like this.